Disputation of Barcelona: Aftermath

-Since the Dominicans claimed victory, Nachmanides published a transcript of the entire proceedings including some dialog that took place privately between himself and the king.
+Since the Dominicans claimed victory, Nachmanides published a transcript of the entire proceedings, including some dialogue that took place privately between himself and the king.
 As a result of the publication, under pressure from the Dominicans, James I forced Nachmanides to leave Aragon and never return.
-In 1267 he settled in Palestine.
+In 1267, he settled in the Land of Israel.
 There he founded a synagogue in the Old City of Jerusalem, the Ramban Synagogue.
-It is the second oldest synagogue that is still active in Jerusalem.
+It is the second-oldest synagogue that is still active in Jerusalem.

 In August 1263, James I ordered the removal of passages deemed offensive from the Talmud.
-The committee assigned to carry out this censorship consisted of Bishop of Barcelona Arnau de Gurb, Raymond de Penyafort, and the Dominicans Arnoldo de Legarra, Pedro de Janua and Ramón Martí (author of Pugio Fidei).
+The committee assigned to carry out the censorship consisted of Bishop of Barcelona Arnau de Gurb, Raymond de Penyafort, and the Dominicans Arnoldo de Legarra, Pedro de Janua and Ramón Martí (author of Pugio Fidei).

-The event was the inspiration for Hyam Maccoby's play, The Disputation.
-This was dramatized for television in 1986 by Channel 4, starring Christopher Lee as James I, Bob Peck as Pablo Christiani and Alan Dobie as Nachmanides.
+The event was the inspiration for Hyam Maccoby's play The Disputation.
+It was dramatised for television in 1986 by Channel 4 and starred Christopher Lee as James I, Bob Peck as Pablo Christiani and Alan Dobie as Nachmanides.